hr6134/sql-booster/README.md

 1. After getting result table you can use **l** key for choosing sort column.
 2. By pressing **r** you can change sort order.

-P.S.
-A lot of work in progress:
+> A lot of work in progress:
-- result table appearance,
+> - result table appearance,
-- result table scan hotkeys,
+> - result table scan hotkeys,
-- where clause,
+> - where clause,
-- hint and info windows,
+> - hint and info windows,
-- ways for building query with joins and subqueries,
+> - ways for building query with joins and subqueries,
-- update, delete queries,
+> - update, delete queries,
-- fixing batch of bugs.
+> - fixing batch of bugs.
-In future I want to add some analyst tools for queries: diagrams as example.
+> In future I want to add some analyst tools for queries: diagrams as example.